beamer-bridge/beamer/docs/source/l1_resolution.rst

 This process is started by the liquidity provider who fills an request.
 This writes a proof on that rollup.
-This proof includes information about the eligible claimer, the chain id of the source rollup and the request id.
+This proof includes information about the filler, the chain id of the source rollup and the request id.
 The proof is basically an encoded transaction to the resolver, which can be executed on L1.

 The central role for routing this information correctly has the ``Resolver``